jeffreykegler/hoonlint/misc/jogging.md

 Jogs, joggings and jogging hoons have **chess-sidedness**.
 Chess-sidedness is always either kingside and queenside.
-In standard code,
-no jogging or jogging hoon has "mixed" sidedness.
-What is called a "seaside" jog is a split kingside jog.

 Informally, **kingside** means the indentation has a left-side bias;
 and **queenside** means that the indentation has a right-side bias.